Are You new to RC? Get "The Beginner's Guide To Flying RC Airplanes" ebook for the flying start you need!

-For a gentle introduction to radio control flying, rc powered gliders are an ideal answer; their stable and forgiving flight characteristics make them good for beginners to the hobby.
+For a gentler introduction to radio control flying, rc powered gliders are a great option; their stable and forgiving flight characteristics make them good for beginners to the hobby.

 But what is a powered glider?

 Also called a motor glider or e-soarer, this aircraft type is essentially a standard glider design with a motor added.
-The motor can be in the nose like a conventional plane, behind the wing on a pod, or can be a 'pop up/fold away' motor on a support that folds down into the fuselage when not in use, on top of or just behind the wing.
+The motor can be mounted in the nose, behind the wing on a fixed pod, or on a 'pop up/fold away' support that folds down into the fuselage when not in use, on top of or just behind the wing.

-Nose-mounted motors turn a folding propeller, and this is key to reducing drag when the power is switched off.
+Nose (and some pod) mounted motors turn a folding propeller, and this is key to reducing drag when power is off.